WalletScrutiny/WalletScrutinyCom/_hardware/sony.felicasmartcard.md

 Despite the marketing hype, the product was not launched as a cryptocurrency hardware wallet.

 The year is now 2023, and there are other Bitcoin related NFC-card solutions.
 Sadly, there is no proof that the Sony Felica gained market momentum in this capacity.
-It did however, succeed in other ways and is continued to be sold according to these functions.
 Since then, we did not find any further news that it was released as a Bitcoin hardware wallet.
+This is now considered as **vaporware**.